mrsorensen/wallpaper-changer/README.md

 * [Pywal](https://github.com/dylanaraps/pywal)

 ## How does it work
-Put images in your target folder with the name of the hour it should be changed.
+Put images in your target folder with the number of the hour it should be changed.

 Target folder example:
 ```